rosafilgueira/Spark_EDDIE_TextMining/README.md

 The first PBS job (**Option 1**) sets up the Spark cluster (master and workers) and the driver to submit a specific Spark application/query.
 Then it continues running for one hour, so more Spark applications can be submitted later.
 While the second PBS job (**Option 2**), just sets up the Spark cluster (master and workers) and it doesnt submit any queries - we dont have a driver in this case.

+For more information about Spark, you could check the following [Prace course](https://github.com/EPCCed/prace-spark-for-data-scientists/tree/master/presentations).

 ## Spark Cluster and Driver (Option 1)

 The following PBS job starts a Spark master, Spark workers, and a driver.
 The driver submits automatically a Spark application/query to the Spark cluster once is running.